sysalaP/ModernSearchEngines/README.md

 Run the cell `Cell 2: Crawl, index, cluster ` in order to crawl and build up the whole inverted index (clustering included).

+## Interactive User Interface
+Run the cell 12 to start Flask and open the given url.